Camping

 This is the page for people who know the lake matters more than the room.

-Best use: decide whether you want the main campground, the walk-in tent area, or a more ambitious boat-in setup before you start treating all “camping” as the same thing.
+Best use: decide whether you want the main campground, the walk-in tent area, a villa, or a more ambitious boat-in setup before you start treating every overnight as the same Lake Jocassee trip.

 Main campground